joseph-flinn/site/frontend/src/lib/posts/identity-dimensionality-reduction.md

 ---
-title: "What do you do?" - Identity Dimensionality Reduction
+title: "'What do you do?' - Identity Dimensionality Reduction"
 slug: identity-dimensionality-reduction
 published: 2024-04-29
 description: >